Mostafayehya/Scratch-Game/src/main/resources/Specs.md

-Generate 3x3 matrix
+[DONE] Generate 3x3 matrix

-  Build it depending on the probabilities
+ [DONE] Build it depending on the probabilities
-  Make the randomization of the matrix correctly depends on the probabilities provided by config
+ [DONE] Make the randomization of the matrix correctly depends on the probabilities provided by config

-Parse and deserialize the config file to classes
+[DONE] Parse and deserialize the config file to classes

 Take input from command line for config file and betting amount

+Calculate